 Table Rock Jungle Lodge met all of the above in our search of San Ignacio Belize hotels.
 We booked four nights, four and a half days in August.

 The resort was incredibly well kept and manicured, even though they had just survived Hurricane Earl about a week before our arrival (which is now in the distant past).
-Alan, the owner, apologized for the “mess” and, thought we appreciated his sentiment, we had no idea what he was talking about.
+Alan, the owner, apologized for the “mess” and, though we appreciated his sentiment, we had no idea what he was talking about!

-- SUSTAINABLE: the best example of sustainability at the resort I can think of was that they only had USB ports in the rooms to charge devices, not full-fledged electrical outlets.
-Otherwise if you were hoping to blow dry your hair (not sure why you would in the jungle, during summer, but anyway…) you had to do so in a common area (pictured below), complete with comfortable hammocks and games, near the dining area.
+The best example of sustainability at the resort was only having USB ports in the rooms to charge devices, not full-fledged electrical outlets.
+Otherwise if you were hoping to blow dry your hair, for instance, you had to do so in a common area (pictured below).
+It was complete with comfortable hammocks and games and located near the dining area.
 This truly made it more pleasant for us!
-The resort’s small and even if I left a camera battery to charge I felt secure in doing so.
+I felt safe and secure in leaving things to charge there, like my camera battery that needed a full fledged outlet/plug.

-- SMALL SIZE: it’s really not a huge resort, yet it’s sizable enough that it would take you about an hour to walk its trails and enjoy the river view either on a walk alone or with a partner/family, excluding the farm.
-There are only so many villa and rooms, which makes you feel like it’s an exclusive place to be.
+Table Rock Jungle Lodge is not a huge resort.
+Yet it’s sizable enough that it would take you about an hour to walk its trails and enjoy the river view, excluding the farm.
+The limited number of villas and rooms makes you feel like it’s an exclusive place to be.